GrantPayneDenver/ucd-csi2312-pa2/README.md

         // Set-destructive operators (duplicate points in the space)
         // - Friends
         friend const Cluster operator+(const Cluster &lhs, const Cluster &rhs);

+        compares one cluster's nodes to another's.
+If any of the points are not the same, ie same memory address, then the addition will be done and added to the new cluster. take all the points in one cluster and see the new cluster with them.
+Then compare the addend cluster to those points and add in what's not already there.

         friend const Cluster operator-(const Cluster &lhs, const Cluster &rhs);

         friend const Cluster operator+(const Cluster &lhs, const PointPtr &rhs);